aery32/aery32-refguide/source/modules.rst

 Modules
 =======

-**Modules are library components that operate with the AVR32 internal peripherals.** Every module has its own namespace according to the module name.
+**Modules are library components that operate with the MCU's internal peripherals.** Every module has its own namespace according to the module name.
 For example, Power Manager has module namespace of ``pm_``, Realtime Counter falls under the ``rtc_`` namespace, etc. To use the module just include its header file.
 These header files are also named after the module name.
 So, for example, to include and use functions that operate with the Power Manager include the file `aery32/pm.h`, ``#include "aery32/pm.h"``.

 .. hint::